 React’s useMemo hook is often misunderstood.
-This is my attempt to explain it’s usage with a simple example.
+This is my attempt to explain its usage with a simple example.

 Here is the code that we are going to start off with,